Bonusing under Section 37 of the Planning Act Procedure

 Responsibilities

-The Director of Planning Services or his or her designate (s) shall be responsible for ensuring compliance with, maintenance of, and interpretation of the Bonusing Protocol.
+The Director of Planning and Development or their designate (s) shall be responsible for ensuring compliance with, maintenance of, and interpretation of the Bonusing Protocol.

 References